-Understanding the differences between a panic attack vs. an anxiety attack is critical in shaping your mental health condition.
-According to a recent study, finding the proper treatment from a residential mental health treatment program or coping methods can be challenging when you don’t know what illness affects you.
+Understanding the differences between a panic attack and an anxiety attack is critical in shaping the correct response to this common mental health condition.
+According to a recent study, finding the proper treatment from a residential anxiety treatment program or coping methods can be challenging when you don’t know what illness affects you.
 When you’re capable of recognizing the symptoms of both disorders, you can handle each case successfully when facing the attacks.
 Atlanta Center for Mental Health is here to help you understand the differences between a panic attack vs. an anxiety attack and help you cope with both.

 What Are Panic Attacks?

-A panic attack is a clinically recognized disorder, and before a healthcare professional diagnoses it, several criteria should be involved.
+A panic attack is a clinically recognized disorder, and before a healthcare professional diagnoses it, several criteria should be met.
 An individual with this condition may exhibit several symptoms, including:

 - Fear of death or losing control